OPENING OF THE 46TH AIA ANNUAL CONFERENCETransport

 What was encouraging from my perspective is that the new Australian Government is adopting an international aviation policy similar to that of New Zealand - the interests of Qantas will not be permitted to dominate those of Australia as a whole.

-Already we have made excellent progress on finalising the text of the Arrangements that will cover the SAM and we are now engaging in a round of consultations with our respective airlines about the detail.
+Already we have made excellent progress on finalising the text of the Arrangements that will cover the SAM and we have been engaged in a round of consultations with our respective airlines about the detail.

 The SAM will extend to more than just what routes our airlines may fly and what capacity they may offer.